kystkysto/gulp-from-config/README.md

 $ npm install gulp-sass --save-dev
 ```

-Write tasks in JSON configs and place them in ./configs folder
+Write tasks in JSON configs and place them in ./configs or any other folder folder

 ```javascript